Key Facts and Applications of Dubnium Explained for Exams

 The valency of Dubnium is five and the dubnium elements have an atomic radius of 139 pm.
 The element 105 (atomic number) shows the silver color and the dubnium symbol is Db.
 Dubnium was discovered in 1970 and the melting and boiling point isn't known, however.
 It's a synthetic component.
 It is a transuranic element.
 It's created unnaturally by bombarding Cf 249 isotopes with N 15.
 It's harmful in nature because of radioactivity.

-2. What is the reactivity of Dubnium?
+2. What are the known physical properties of Dubnium?